Austin Asche: Background

 Asche was born in Melbourne, the son of Eric Thomas Asche and Beryl Victoria Asche (née Woinarski).
 Eric was the nephew of the actor Oscar Asche.

 In 1926, Eric Asche (father of Austin Asche) was appointed Legal Assistant in the Crown Law Office, Department of the Government Secretary for the Territory of New Guinea.
 They departed from Sydney on 25 August, and the family spent a year in Rabaul.
 Eric then successfully applied for a job in Darwin, and the family sailed on the SS Marella, arriving on 18 February 1928.
 The family relocated from Rabaul, after a 1-year appointment of Austin's father, to Darwin and lived at the Mud Hut (Knight's Folly) before it burnt down on 31 December 1933.
 Eric Thomas Asche was one of a small number of lawyers in Darwin at that time and held the position of Crown Law Officer.

 Austin Asche attended Darwin Primary School before returning to Melbourne in 1938 and attending Melbourne Grammar School.
 He joined the Royal Australian Air Force in 1944 and served until 1946.
 Upon discharge he attended the University of Melbourne, where he was a member of Trinity College, and attained a Bachelor of Arts and a Master of Laws degree.
 He was admitted to practice on 1 February 1950.

-Asche married Valerie James on 11 April 1958, and they had one son and one daughter.
+Asche married microbiologist, Leila Valerie James, on 11 April 1958, and they had one son and one daughter.
 He died on 14 December 2024, at the age of 99.